societe-generale/spintest/README.md

 ]
 ```

-The task definition is a little bit more detailled.<br />A scenario is a list of tasks possibly dependent to each other.
+The task definition is a little bit more detailed.<br />A scenario is a list of tasks possibly dependent to each other.

 A single task follows the following schema :